 - You don’t have to water either, unless you really want to.
 Even in drought – a garden that works with nature will be able to sustain itself much longer than a conventional garden.

 - Weeds — when there are some — are easy to get out.
 Five minutes or less each time out takes care of pulling the few weeds that spring up in my garden.

 - No prepping the garden each year.
-All your preparation is done once when you start gardening.
+Your preparation is done only once when you start gardening.
 After that you just pull back the mulch and plant.

 My way of gardening is probably as close as you’ll come to gardening without work, but to be successful in any endeavor without effort (or action) is like trying to harvest where you haven’t planted.

 Whether you have clay soil or sandy soil, there are only three basic things you have to do to be successful.

 #1.
 Prepare your soil properly.
 (You only do this once.)

 #2.
 Continually add organic material (leaves, straw, grass clippings, etc.) to your soil which turns to organic matter.